Emmett Till was murdered in 1955 for whistling at a white woman in Mississippi. (Photo: John Young/THV 11 News)

 Simeon Wright was in Little Rock at the Laman Public Library visiting the Civil Rights touring exhibit For All the World to See: Visual Culture and the Struggle for Civil Rights; Emmett's story is a part of the exhibit.
 The exhibit runs through March 16.

-Tonight, THV 11's Stefanie Bryant sits down and shares the journey of Simeon Wright, including more on what he witnessed that night and how that one event changed his life.
+THV 11's Stefanie Bryant sat down and shared the journey of Simeon Wright, including more on what he witnessed that night and how that one event changed his life.